funkypozzy/firmware/README.md

 - Putty

 ## MY STORY FROM THE BEGINNING
 I was looking for a cheap ip camera to monitor the car parking in front of my building.
-I searched for an image sensor suitable for low light conditions in order to discreetely see distant objects (up to 80 meters) without need of strong infrared or visible light during night.
+I searched for an image sensor suitable for low light conditions in order to discreetely see distant objects (up to 80 meters) without need of strong illumination (with infrared or visible light) during night.

 Required features:
 - a cheap ip camera